DutchJelly/CraftEnhance/README.md

  - Create own recipes programatically.
  - Use the debugger/messenger.
  - Add own GUI's by extending the GUIElement interface class.

-These are some of the TODO's including future features.
-Any help in doing those will be appreciated.
- - [ ] Implement categories
- - [ ] Add furnace recipes
- - [ ] Implement recipe disabler gui
- - [ ] Add gui support for editing recipe permissions
- - [ ] Add ability to hide recipes from players that are still craftable for them

 ### Changelog